Worsthorne-with-Hurstwood: Geography

 Hurstwood and Cant Clough reservoirs are in the south-east of the parish, both are passed by the Mary Towneley Loop section of the Pennine Bridleway National Trail and the Burnley Way footpath.
 Swinden and Lea Green reservoirs are in the north on the boundary with Briercliffe.

 Governance

 Worsthorne-with-Hurstwood was once a township in the ancient parish of Whalley.
 This became a civil parish in 1866, forming part of the Burnley Rural District from 1894.
 Since 1974 Worsthorne-with-Hurstwood has formed part of the Borough of Burnley.

 The parish is part of the Cliviger with Worsthorne ward of the borough council, along with the neighbouring parish of Cliviger.
-The ward elects three councillors, currently Cosima Towneley and Ivor Emo of the Conservatives, and Andrew Newhouse (Burnley and Padiham Independent Party).
-The parish is represented on Lancashire County Council as part of the Burnley Rural division, represented since 2017 by Cosima Towneley.
+The ward elects three councillors, currently Beki Hughes and Jack Launer of the Green Party and Ivor Emo (Conservative).
+The parish is represented on Lancashire County Council as part of the Burnley Rural division, represented since 2017 by Cosima Towneley (Conservative).

-The Member of Parliament for Burnley, the constituency into which the parish falls, is Antony Higginbotham (Conservative), who was first elected in 2019.
+The Member of Parliament for Burnley, the constituency into which the parish falls, is Oliver Ryan of the Labour Party, who was first elected in 2024.